Flowserve (NYSE:FLS) PT Raised to $46.00 at Morgan Stanley

-Flowserve (NYSE:FLS) had its price target boosted by Morgan Stanley from $40.00 to $46.00 in a report released on Wednesday morning, PriceTargets.com reports.
-The brokerage currently has an equal weight rating on the industrial products company’s stock.
+Flowserve (NYSE:FLS) had its price objective lifted by Morgan Stanley from $40.00 to $46.00 in a report released on Tuesday, Benzinga reports.
+The firm currently has an “equal weight” rating on the industrial products company’s stock.
+Morgan Stanley’s price target would indicate a potential upside of 7.98% from the company’s previous close.

-Other equities research analysts have also issued research reports about the stock.
-Oppenheimer restated a hold rating on shares of Flowserve in a report on Wednesday, January 27th.
-Citigroup upped their target price on shares of Flowserve from $42.00 to $44.00 in a report on Thursday, February 25th.
-Finally, Credit Suisse Group upped their target price on shares of Flowserve from $38.00 to $39.00 and gave the stock a neutral rating in a report on Wednesday, March 3rd.
-Seven investment analysts have rated the stock with a hold rating and one has assigned a buy rating to the company.
-The stock presently has an average rating of Hold and an average target price of $38.29.
+FLS has been the topic of several other research reports.
+Citigroup upped their price objective on shares of Flowserve from $42.00 to $44.00 in a report on Thursday, February 25th.
+Oppenheimer reiterated a “hold” rating on shares of Flowserve in a report on Wednesday, January 27th.
+Finally, Credit Suisse Group increased their price target on shares of Flowserve from $39.00 to $43.00 and gave the stock a “neutral” rating in a report on Tuesday.
+Seven analysts have rated the stock with a hold rating and one has issued a buy rating to the company’s stock.
+The stock has a consensus rating of “Hold” and an average target price of $38.29.

-The company also recently disclosed a quarterly dividend, which was paid on Friday, April 9th.
-Shareholders of record on Friday, March 26th were paid a $0.20 dividend.
-The ex-dividend date was Thursday, March 25th.
-This represents a $0.80 annualized dividend and a yield of 1.88%.
-Flowserve’s dividend payout ratio (DPR) is 36.36%.

-In other Flowserve news, insider Kirk Wilson sold 10,000 shares of the stock in a transaction dated Monday, March 8th.
+In other news, insider Kirk Wilson sold 10,000 shares of the company’s stock in a transaction that occurred on Monday, March 8th.
 The shares were sold at an average price of $41.72, for a total value of $417,200.00.
-Following the completion of the sale, the insider now owns 39,879 shares in the company, valued at approximately $1,663,751.88.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
+Following the completion of the sale, the insider now directly owns 39,879 shares of the company’s stock, valued at approximately $1,663,751.88.
+The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
 Company insiders own 0.36% of the company’s stock.

-A number of large investors have recently bought and sold shares of the business.
-Advisory Services Network LLC increased its stake in Flowserve by 9.6% in the 4th quarter.
-Advisory Services Network LLC now owns 3,208 shares of the industrial products company’s stock valued at $118,000 after buying an additional 281 shares during the last quarter.
-CWM Advisors LLC increased its stake in shares of Flowserve by 2.6% during the 1st quarter.
-CWM Advisors LLC now owns 12,370 shares of the industrial products company’s stock worth $480,000 after purchasing an additional 317 shares during the last quarter.
-Trustcore Financial Services LLC increased its stake in shares of Flowserve by 2.0% during the 1st quarter.
-Trustcore Financial Services LLC now owns 17,724 shares of the industrial products company’s stock worth $688,000 after purchasing an additional 355 shares during the last quarter.
-US Bancorp DE increased its stake in shares of Flowserve by 4.7% during the 4th quarter.
-US Bancorp DE now owns 8,641 shares of the industrial products company’s stock worth $318,000 after purchasing an additional 387 shares during the last quarter.
-Finally, Pacer Advisors Inc. increased its stake in shares of Flowserve by 2.9% during the 1st quarter.
-Pacer Advisors Inc. now owns 13,895 shares of the industrial products company’s stock worth $539,000 after purchasing an additional 387 shares during the last quarter.
-Hedge funds and other institutional investors own 98.35% of the company’s stock.
+A number of hedge funds have recently added to or reduced their stakes in the stock.
+Perigon Wealth Management LLC purchased a new position in Flowserve during the 4th quarter worth approximately $28,000.
+Inspire Advisors LLC bought a new stake in shares of Flowserve in the 4th quarter valued at approximately $40,000.
+Tompkins Financial Corp bought a new stake in shares of Flowserve in the 4th quarter valued at approximately $41,000.
+RPG Investment Advisory LLC bought a new stake in shares of Flowserve in the 4th quarter valued at approximately $44,000.
+Finally, Key Financial Inc bought a new stake in shares of Flowserve in the 4th quarter valued at approximately $44,000.
+98.35% of the stock is owned by institutional investors and hedge funds.

 About Flowserve